artefactual/atom-docs/user-manual/administer/settings.rst

 The Permissions page also includes a "Preservation system access statement" setting.
-When enabled, this will display customizable text about any access conditions that might be placed on linked files that are held in an integrated preservation system such as `Archivematica <https://www.archivematica.org/>`__.
+When enabled, this will display customizable text about any access conditions that might be placed on linked files that are held in an integrated preservation system such as `Archivematica`_.
 Note that these statement only appear in the metadata section for original files and preservation copies.
-For more information see :ref:`Digital object metadata for preservation files <digital-object-preservation>`.
+For more information see
+:ref:`Digital object metadata for preservation files <digital-object-preservation>`.

 To use the condition statement, write the notice that applies to your institution in the text field.
 For example, you may not distribute original